setms/book/docs/engineering-process/analysis.md

 around.

 In our current reality, handoffs are usually not this smooth.
+A software development team resembles a team in a relay race more than, say, a rugby team (ironically, especially when they use Scrum).
-A software development team is seldom a real team, but usually a collection of individuals each working in isolation and throwing output over the wall.
+The average software development team is more a collection of individuals who work in isolation and throw output over the wall than an actual team.
 Such handoffs imply queues with associated wait times, which can be significant.

 A SEW should help the work flow faster through the team.